3 – Leatherjackets and chafer grubs

 7 – Weeds

-Although we can`t use chemicals to kill weeds in the cooler months, as the weeds need to be growing strongly for the active ingredients to work, there are still things we can do to keep them under control.
+Although we can`t use chemicals to kill weeds in the cooler months, as the weeds need to be growing strongly for the active ingredients to work.
+Check out weed killer here, there are still things we can do to keep them under control.

 As mentioned above, keep worm casts under control to limit the opportunity for the weeds to germinate.